 Here’s a bit of information that may frighten even the most avid buyer away from a dealer auction or auto auction of any kind.
-According to some car buying experts, auctions are “not for the faint of heart, and average consumers would easily find themselves overwhelmed and dizzied by the process if they were to go car-shopping at one”.
+According to some car-buying experts, auctions are “not for the faint of heart, and average consumers would easily find themselves overwhelmed and dizzied by the process if they were to go car-shopping at one”.

-Understanding How It Works
+Understanding How Dealer Auction Works

 The Tips and Tactics to Know

 Because you won’t be attending the actual auction, though you can watch the price in real time through a reputable site, you don’t need to know the ins and outs of a traditional auction.
 Instead, you need to know the sort of pre-bidding research that will yield the most benefits to you.

 The best sites provide the VIN for each vehicle.
 You must invest in a full VIN report that lets you know the car’s total history and if it has been in accidents or suffered heavy damage and repair.

 Get the mileage, title status, and any notes about damages or issues

 A good site is going to provide you with easy access to the current mileage (including a photo of the odometer if available), the status of the title (such as clean or salvage)

 Let’s say you look at a nice sedan in the make and model of your choice.
 See it has low miles and a clean title, but there is a note about something with the “front end”.
 Ask for a full gallery of images to see just what is going on.
 The best sites make such photos readily available, including the engine area, entire exterior, interior and more.

 A truly reputable site will outline the fees you’ll pay and if shipping can be arranged should you win.